 For Bean is, and isn’t, dead.
-Yes, she’s buried (in the back of my old house in Arkansas, under the mimosa tree; the daffodils Ned planted when he buried her bloom each spring).
+Yes, she’s buried (in the back of my old house in Arkansas, under the mimosa tree; the daffodils Ned planted when he buried her presumably still blooming each spring).

 One night, alone (as far as human company goes), lonely in my bed in the little funky cabin Beanblossom and I shared, unsure about my future and frightened of its unknowns, I fell asleep with a backache, my last conscious thought, “Oh, I wish I had someone to rub my back.”
 This would have been, 1973, 1974, which means I would’ve been 21, 22.